Short Term Memory with SQLite and PostgreSQL

 Using PostgresSaver.from_conn_string() as a context-managed alternative

 Short-term memory in LangGraph means the conversation history within a single thread.
-By default, MemorySaver stores this in RAM, it vanishes when the process exits.
-For production, you need persistence: SQLite for local/single-server deployments, PostgreSQL for cloud-scale multi-server setups.
+By default, MemorySaver stores this in RAM, so it vanishes when the process exits.
+For production, we need persistence.
+We use SQLite for local, single-server deployments, and PostgreSQL for cloud-scale, multi-server setups.

-This lesson builds on the agent architecture from the ReAct Agent with Tools tutorial, the same my_tools module with get_weather and calculate tools is reused here with persistent checkpointers.
+This blog builds on the agent from the ReAct Agent with Tools tutorial.
+We reuse the same my_tools module, with the get_weather and calculate tools, but with persistent checkpointers.

 Prerequisites: langgraph, langchain-ollama, langchain-core, langgraph-checkpoint-sqlite, langgraph-checkpoint-postgres, psycopg, python-dotenv installed.
 Ollama running with qwen3.